nellshamrell/Dev4Ops4Dev/tutorials/0X-VersionControl/01-VersionControlwithGit.md

 ### Fork to make your own copy of the code

 On the github website, make sure you are logged in.
 Then find Nell's widgetworld repo, by searching for nellshamrell/widgetworld.
-CLick the big Fork button!
+Click the big Fork button!

-Note: "fork" is not a 'git' command - it's a term used by Git hosting companies to represent a sever-side clone.
+Note: "fork" is not a 'git' command - it's a term used by Git hosting companies to represent a server-side clone.

 #### Sidebar: It's OK to Fork